HEPTACOM/heptaconnect-package-web-frontend/README.md

-# repo-base
+# Web Frontend Package
 #### This is part of HEPTACOM solutions for medium and large enterprises.

 ## Description

-This is a HEPTAconnect package.
+This is a HEPTAconnect package to build web frontends for portals and integrations.
 Read more in the [documentation](https://heptaconnect.io/).

+### Features

+* Twig templates to build UI
+* Session utilities
+* Login
+* AccessProtection
+* ErrorHandler
+* Notification
+* PageRenderer
+* Twig
+* AssetHandler
+* UiHandlerContract

 ## System requirements